Spekkhogger/portfolio/README.md

 This website is my personal portfolio and resume.

 ## Description
 A school project to create a personal portfolio.
-This page consist of only one page.
-Links will take you further down the page to each section.
+This website consists of two pages.
+The first page contains links that will take you further down the page to three sections.
 These section are:
 - Projects
 - About me
 - Contact

+I have now also added a page for colorthemes.
+I love colors, and I wanted to include this personal page with some of my favorite color combinations.

-The page and URL are hosted on Netlify.com
+The website and URL are hosted on Netlify.com
 [Link to page](https://famous-capybara-9b460e.netlify.app/)

 ### Built with: